 Firstly, this practice could (and in fact does) build a site to a Moz DA of 50 thanks to many acquired inbound links.
 However, that site could not be ranking high in Google because Moz over emphasises inbound links in its DA calculation whereas Google is increasingly relying more on Artificial Intelligence and Machine Learning elements to determine a site’s authority.
 Google is increasingly going beyond what goes into Moz DA and choosing to rank another site with a lower DA higher in search result.

 Secondly, a site’s overall domain authority does not apply to all the pages of that site.
 This explains why, sometimes, the results on the first page of Google when searching for a term show a website with a low DA but with a great article on the search topic you were looking for.
 Google always tries to show you the best result and is increasingly become exceptional at deciding what that is well beyond DA.

-For example, my Singapore n Beyond blog has a relatively low DA of 23 but is entirely focused on lifestyle in Singapore and curated itineraries in Asia.
+For example, my Singapore n Beyond blog has a relatively low DA of 23 (in November 2017) but is entirely focused on lifestyle in Singapore and curated itineraries in Asia.
 For some of the destinations, we rank in the first page of Google search results despite the low DA.
 That is because Google considers our content of high quality and shows it when people search for destinations like Belitung or Best resorts in Bintan.
 For those, we outrank other large travel sites.